Avoiding Student Loan Debt

 How to Consolidate Private Student Loans

-Remember: Consolidating Your Loans is a Personal Choice
+Remember: Consolidating Your Loans Is a Personal Choice

 Consolidating your student loans can mean lower monthly payments, a lower interest rate, and one monthly payment.
 Or consolidation can mean losing progress toward a loan forgiveness program and a higher total bill for the student loan.